-Evaluate the left-hand side for x = 5 to find that
+Evaluate the left-hand side for x = 5 first:

-Then evaluate the right-hand side for x = 5 to find that
+Then evaluate the right-hand side for x = 5:

-Since 2 = 2, x = 5 is a solution to the equation.
+Since 2 = 2, we can say that x = 5 is a solution to the equation.
 Bet knowing this will help you sleep better tonight.